orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 ###### After Restructure

-###### Energy/Resources
-- The larger the integer, the more structure you need to describe it ; (at least if you're not expressing it as a more simple program, but have to construct the actual number)
-- Coherence is expensive? - Takes a lot of structure
-- Names in language as a way of indexing hard-to-find things
-- [ ] Memorization vs rerunning

 ###### Statements?
-- Inconsistency is statement of reprogrammability - or multiple levels of abstraction - Overlapping multiple levels of description
-- Any symmetry must be breakable - any symmetry has some ignored assymetrical property ; Does not have to be the case from the perspective of the symmetry.
-- collapse the loop/infinity with an extreme

 ---

-- Traversal: Arbitrarily branching, stepwise, superposed, ..., partial traversal & equivalences
 - Superposing Languages: Simultaneously having 'different levels of abstraction', superposing operators, 'multiple abstraction implementations', ..., simulation
 - A Reprogrammable (Visual) Interface: Open inputs, outputs, compute substrate, ..., interfaces
 - But what we can say is this: Whether either end, once found in isolation, can have itself be linked conceptually to its counterpart, is the interesting question.. whose rediscoverability is not entirely obvious.